openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 For thing type `blind` the supported channel is `rollershutter`.
 UpDown, StopMove and Percent command types are supported.

-For thing type `thermostat` the supported channels are `measured`, `mode`, `setpoint` and `overruletime`.
+For thing type `thermostat` the supported channels are `measured`, `mode`, `setpoint`, `overruletime` and `demand`.
 `measured` gives the current temperature in QuantityType<Temperature>, allowing for different temperature units.
 This channel is read only.
 `mode` can be set and shows the current thermostat mode.
-Allowed values are 0 (day), 1 (night), 2 (eco), 3 (off), 4 (coll), 5 (prog 1), 6 (prog 2), 7 (prog 3).
+Allowed values are 0 (day), 1 (night), 2 (eco), 3 (off), 4 (cool), 5 (prog 1), 6 (prog 2), 7 (prog 3).
 If mode is set, the `setpoint` temperature will return to its standard value from the mode.
 `setpoint` can be set and shows the current thermostat setpoint value in QuantityType<Temperature>.
 When updating `setpoint`, it will overrule the temperature setpoint defined by the thermostat mode for `overruletime` duration.
 `overruletime` is used to set the total duration to apply the setpoint temperature set in the setpoint channel before the thermostat returns to the setting in its mode.
+`demand` is a number indicating of the system is actively heating/cooling.
+The value will be 1 for heating, -1 for cooling and 0 if not heating or cooling.
+Note that cooling in NHC I is set by the binding, and will incorrectly show cooling demand when the system does not have cooling capabilities.

 The bridge has two trigger channels `alarm` and `notice`.
 It can be used as a trigger to rules.